Ambiguity: Lexical ambiguity

-The lexical ambiguity of a word or phrase pertains to its having more than one meaning in the language to which the word belongs.
-"Meaning" here refers to whatever should be captured by a good dictionary.
+The lexical ambiguity of a word or phrase applies to it having more than one meaning in the language to which the word belongs.
+"Meaning" here refers to whatever should be represented by a good dictionary.
 For instance, the word "bank" has several distinct lexical definitions, including "financial institution" and "edge of a river".
 Or consider "apothecary".
-One could say "I bought herbs from the apothecary".
+One could say, "I bought herbs from the apothecary".
 This could mean one actually spoke to the apothecary (pharmacist) or went to the apothecary (pharmacy).

-The context in which an ambiguous word is used often makes it evident which of the meanings is intended.
-If, for instance, someone says "I buried $100 in the bank", most people would not think someone used a shovel to dig in the mud.
-However, some linguistic contexts do not provide sufficient information to disambiguate a used word.
+The context in which an ambiguous word is used often makes it clearer which of the meanings is intended.
+If, for instance, someone says, "I put $100 in the bank", most people would not think someone used a shovel to dig in the mud.
+However, some linguistic contexts do not provide sufficient information to make a used word clearer.

 Lexical ambiguity can be addressed by algorithmic methods that automatically associate the appropriate meaning with a word in context, a task referred to as word-sense disambiguation.

-The use of multi-defined words requires the author or speaker to clarify their context, and sometimes elaborate on their specific intended meaning (in which case, a less ambiguous term should have been used).
-The goal of clear concise communication is that the receiver(s) have no misunderstanding about what was meant to be conveyed.
+The use of multi-defined words requires the author or speaker to clarify their context and sometimes elaborate on their specific intended meaning (in which case, a less ambiguous term should have been used).
+The goal of clear, concise communication is that the receiver(s) have no misunderstanding about what was meant to be conveyed.
 An exception to this could include a politician whose "weasel words" and obfuscation are necessary to gain support from multiple constituents with mutually exclusive conflicting desires from their candidate of choice.
 Ambiguity is a powerful tool of political science.

-More problematic are words whose senses express closely related concepts.
+More problematic are words whose multiple meanings express closely related concepts.
 "Good", for example, can mean "useful" or "functional" (That's a good hammer), "exemplary" (She's a good student), "pleasing" (This is good soup), "moral" (a good person versus the lesson to be learned from a story), "righteous", etc. "I have a good daughter" is not clear about which sense is intended.
-The various ways to apply prefixes and suffixes can also create ambiguity ("unlockable" can mean "capable of being unlocked" or "impossible to lock").
+The various ways to apply prefixes and suffixes can also create ambiguity ("unlockable" can mean "capable of being opened" or "impossible to lock").